 Migrant labourer from West Bengal among 2 killed in wall

-The construction work was going on at a site when the compound wall of the nearby property collapsed at Karangalpady junction in the afternoon The deceased have been identified as Masrigul from West Bengal and Bhimesh (25) belonging to Bagalkot in Karnataka.
+Initial reports from the site said compound wall of the nearby property collapsed and two other workers were caught under the debris, but police later said only two people died and another escaped The deceased have been identified as Masrigul from West Bengal and Bhimesh (25) belonging to Bagalkot in Karnataka.

-Hanikul (23), taken out of the debris and shifted to hospital, is in a critical condition, police said MLA Vedavyas Kamath and top police officials visited the spot..
+Hanikul (23), taken out of the debris and shifted to hospital, was in a critical condition, police said MLA Vedavyas Kamath and top police officials, including city police commissioner P S Harsha, visited the spot.

+Mangaluru city corporation commissioner Ajith Kumar Hegde said a show-cause notice will be issued to the contractor and the building owner over the mishap Precautionary measures will be taken while issuing new licences to owners to ensure that such incidents do not recur, he said.

+Labour officer Wilma Tauro said as per employment compensation act, both principal employer and contractor have to give compensation to the dependents of the deceased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)